Contact Lens Fitting in Miami

 Before deciding that contact lenses are right for you, the risks and benefits need to be discussed as well as any lifestyle concerns.
 At our Miami eye care practice, we provide custom contact lens fitting.
 This includes astigmatism, multifocal, monovision, gas permeable (rigid) contact lenses, cosmetic contact lenses, extended wear and daily disposable contact lenses.
 We choose the contact lens that best suits your needs.

-Our doctor is specialized in fitting specialty contact lenses as well.
-For more information click here.
+Our eye doctors in Miami who are specialized in fitting specialty contact lenses as well.

 The cornea is the clear dome of tissue on the surface of the eye.
 Before wearing contact lenses, it is very important to ensure that the cornea is healthy and intact with no underlying problems.
 We measure the curvature of the cornea to ensure that the contact lens moves properly and is comfortable.

 Tear film integrity is essential for healthy and comfortable contact lens wear.
 Tears bring nutrients to the front surface of the eye.
 It is important, both for eye health and comfort, that tears are able to circulate properly while you are wearing contact lenses.